Data Driven Web Design: How to Build Better-Performing B2B Websites

 “For [user group(s)] if [change] then [effect] because [rationale], which will impact [measure].”
 (King et al)

-For example, a hypothesis might be, “For [our Buyer Bonnie persona], if [we use a single CTA on our landing page rather than three] then [more users will convert] because [it will represent a more clearly defined next step], which will impact [our landing page’s conversion rate].”
+“For [our Buyer Bonnie persona], if [we use a single CTA on our landing page rather than three] then [more users will convert] because [it will represent a more clearly defined next step], which will impact [our landing page’s conversion rate].”

 Next, run a test that suits your needs, controlling variables just as you would in a true scientific experiment.